Sikelgaita: Marriage to Robert

-The Normans had been present in Southern Italy since before Sikelgaita was born, one of them on the rise was Robert Guiscard who had inherited the county of Apulia and Calabria from Humphrey, his brother, in 1057.
-Robert's conquest reached a point where he needed to consolidate his land through a marriage alliance.
+The Normans had been present in Southern Italy since before Sikelgaita was born.
+One of them on the rise was Robert Guiscard, who had inherited the county of Apulia and Calabria from Humphrey, his brother, in 1057.
+Robert's conquest reached the point where he needed to consolidate his land through a marriage alliance.
 Because his son, Bohemond, was an infant and much too young to marry Sikelgaita he decided to marry her himself.
-Gisulf was reluctant of the marriage.
-Norwich ascertains that Gisulf had always hated the Normans and considered them barbarians but would accept on the condition that Robert pacified William, Robert's younger brother, and Richard I of Capua both of which he considered a threat to his principality.
-According to Valerie Eads, Gisulf instead relented because of a late payment of tribute that Gisulf owed Robert and could compensate with his concent to the marriage.
+Gisulf was reluctant about the marriage.
+Norwich asserts that Gisulf had always hated the Normans and considered them barbarians but would accept on the condition that Robert pacified William, Robert's younger brother, and Richard I of Capua, both of whom he considered a threat to his principality.
+According to Valerie Eads, Gisulf instead relented because of a late payment of tribute that Gisulf owed Robert and could compensate with his consent to the marriage.
 Regardless, Sikelgaita married Robert in December 1058, after Robert divorced his first wife Alberada, due to supposed consanguinity.
 The divorce from Alberada and the marriage to Sikelgaita were probably part of a strategy of alliance with the remaining Lombard princes, of whom Gisulf was the prince.
 One year later after their marriage, Richard was raised to the title of Duke by Pope Nicholas II at the Synod of Melfi at the end of August.